 - How can partnerships across stakeholder segments and across nations be better driven to achieve the SDG?

-The Tortora Brayda UN Sustainable Development Goal Think Tank is represented by a single council where all stakeholders can come together and lay out actionable strategies.
+The Tortora Brayda Institute UN Sustainable Development Goal Think Tank is represented by a single council where all stakeholders can come together and layout actionable strategies.
 This council meets on a quarterly basis.
-At the start of the calendar year council members vote on the focus areas as guided by the United Nations Organization.
-Tortora Brayda Partnership Excellence will provide council members with broad insights from expert panel research on focus areas, these will form the basis for the discussions and deliberations of the councils.
+At the start of the calendar year, council members vote on the focus areas as guided by the United Nations Organization.
+Tortora Brayda Institute for Partnership Excellence will provide council members with broad insights from expert panel research on focus areas, these will form the basis for the discussions and deliberations of the councils.
 The objective will be for the council to produce and publish a quarterly report outlining best practices and recommending actionable plans that would benefit the private and public strategy.

 Our proximity to Silicon Valley means that this council will do its utmost to leverage the full might of the technology sector in aid of the United Nations Sustainable Development Goals.